 Microsoft gives users the ability to set personal filter levels to further improve the delivery of email to their account.
 Users can easily add a sender or domain name to the Safe Senders and Domains List so that the email from that sender or domain is never treated as junk regardless of the content of the message.
 Conversely, users can enable an exclusive mode to accept only messages from the Contacts and Safe Senders List.

 Return Path's Certification program is an industry leading accredited allowlist used by Microsoft to help identify best-in-class senders.
-Due to strict acceptance standards, Microsoft's spam filter gives preferential deliverability treatment to whitelist participants.
+Due to strict acceptance standards, Microsoft's spam filter gives preferential deliverability treatment to allowlist participants.

 Spamhaus is an industry leading 3rd party blocklist provider used by Microsoft to help identify potential spammers and other potential threats such as phishing and malware websites.
 Senders listed at Spamhaus see blocked messages at Microsoft as a blocklisted IP address may indicate a source of spam or other potential threat.